Blizzartnaut/WorkingPipBoy/readme.md

 6: sudo updatedb
 7: sudo ln -s /usr/lib/aarch64-linux-gnu/libwebp.so.7 /usr/lib/aarch64-linux-gnu/libwebp.so.6 (This only works on bookworm version of raspberry pi 4b as of 02/24/2025, otherwise you will need to find them and symlink them yourself)
 8: sudo ln -s /usr/lib/aarch64-linux-gnu/libtiff.so.6 /usr/lib/aarch64-linux-gnu/libtiff.so.5
+9: sudo apt-get install librtlsdr-dev
+10: make sure to install all components in FullRequirementsLIN.txt and in FullRequirementsPIP.txt, Lin first, then pip.
+11: install all music to the music folder for your playlist
+12: install all mapping tiles for the mapping folder, a detailed instruction for this may be available at a later date